Elektrobit/ebcl_template/docs/examples/qemu_amd64.md

 arch: 'amd64'
 ```

-The example makes use of the kernel “linux-image-generic”.
+It makes use of the kernel “linux-image-generic”.
 This is a meta-package and always takes the latest available Ubuntu Jammy package.
-The Canonical Ubuntu apt repositories are used to build the example.
+The Canonical Ubuntu apt repositories are used to build the image.

 ```yaml
 # Partition layout of the image